What are Isobars and isotopes?

 The phosphate and metabolism uptake of phosphorus by plants is studied using a phosphate fertilizer that contains phosphorus-32.

-Furthermore, the radioactive tracer studies by using carbon -14 have helped understand protein synthesis and photosynthesis.
+Furthermore, the radioactive tracer studies by using carbon-14 have helped understand protein synthesis and photosynthesis.

-IIsotope Uses in the Industry
+Isotope Uses in the Industrial Sector

 Sodium-24 is used to trace the gas or oil pipe leaks and ventilating systems.